mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 ## SSTable

-An **immutable data structure** that stores a large number of `key:value` pairs sorted by `key`
+An **immutable data structure** that stores a large number of `key:value` pairs sorted by `key`.

 **Advantages over simple hash indexes**

-- Merging SSTables is similar to doing a merge sort
+- Merging SSTables is similar to doing a merge sort.
-- To find if a key exists we don't need an index of all the keys in memory, instead we can keep an index for every few kilobytes and then perform a scan (sparse index)
+- To find if a key exists, we don't need an index of all the keys in memory.
+Instead, we can keep a sparse index for every few kilobytes and then perform a scan.
-- range queries can be compressed before writing to disk, the sparse index would only need to find the starting position of the compressed segment
+- Range queries can be compressed before writing to disk; the sparse index would only need to find the starting position of the compressed segment.